einbahnstrasse/Goldford-ENT3320/schedule.markdown

 	* Team #1: Sound treatment example RTcmix scripts
 	* Team #2: demo uRTcmix sound in Unity
 	* Team #3: First images of scenes brainstormed last week
-* Revise [Brainstorming Interactive Jamboard](https://jamboard.google.com/d/1Lt9O8o1IAWO6gbrzaxizh0HeVbDEXKt2uuCw9lp9jnc/edit?usp=sharing){:target="_blank"} _(To access and edit the this link you will need to log in with your Entertainment Technology Google group credentials or send me a request for permission through Google.
+* Revise [Brainstorming Interactive Jamboard](https://jamboard.google.com/d/1Lt9O8o1IAWO6gbrzaxizh0HeVbDEXKt2uuCw9lp9jnc/edit?usp=sharing){:target="_blank"} _(To access and edit this link you will need to log in with your Entertainment Technology Google group credentials or send me a request for permission.
 All students in this course should currently have permission.)_
+* Sound Objects and Game Objects Correspondences: Assign tasks for this coming week...

 ##### Use of Audio Samples in Our Projects
 * [Download a library of audio samples for testing](https://drive.google.com/file/d/1PQGkOrSoLyr3BhetR9fqzwEQ-ya11g5J/view?usp=sharing){:target="_blank"}